dkazanc/ToMoBAR/Readme.md

 </div>

 ## Software highlights:
  * Tomographic projection data can be simulated without the "inverse crime" using [TomoPhantom](https://github.com/dkazanc/TomoPhantom).
-Noise and artifacts (zingers, rings) can be modelled and added to the data.
+Noise and artifacts (zingers, rings, jitter) can be modelled and added to the data.
  * Simulated data reconstructed iteratively using FISTA or ADMM algorithms with multiple "plug-and-play" regularisers from [CCPi-RegularisationToolkit](https://github.com/vais-ral/CCPi-Regularisation-Toolkit).
- * The FISTA algorithm offers various modifications: convergence acceleration with ordered-subsets method, PWLS, Huber, Group-Huber[3] and Students't data fidelities [1,2] to deal with noise and imaging artifacts.
+ * The FISTA algorithm offers various modifications: convergence acceleration with ordered-subsets method, PWLS, Huber, Group-Huber[3] and Students't data fidelities [1,2] to deal with noise and imaging artifacts (rings, streaks).

 ### General software prerequisites
  * [MATLAB](http://www.mathworks.com/products/matlab/) or Python